Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 # Results

-## Understanding the system of work as a shared conceptual artefact
+## The daily reflects the activity system

-## Renegotiating the system of work
+## The daily can be used as a tool for continuous improvement

-## An unfolding conceptualization of the system of work as constitutive of a knowledge co-creation process
+## The practice of a daily can inform software development activities